floppywiggler/TheOnionProject/README.md

  # Remember that TOR is SINGLE THREADED, so you can easily jack your CPU up to a 100% with this script.

  ## This code is for educational purposes.
 I am not responsible for anything you do with this tool.
-Remember that these are onion links, and not everything you find is something you want to get near.
-It might even get you into trouble.
+Remember that these are "darkweb" links, and not everything you find is something you want to get near.
+There's even a good chance it's illegal.

+ # Use on own responsibility